alibaba/feathub/docs/content/connectors/mysql.md

 materialize feature view to a MySQL table.
 Currently, `MySQLSource` can only be used as an online store source.

-## Supported Processors and Usages
+## Supported Processors and Modes

-- Flink: Online Store Source, Append Sink, Upsert Sink
+- Flink: Lookup<sup>1</sup>, Streaming Append, Streaming Upsert

+1. Only supported in OnDemandFeatureView currently.

-## Example
+## Examples

 Here are the examples of using `MySQLSource` and `MySQLSink`:

-### Use as Append/Upsert Sink
+### Use as Streaming Append/Upsert Sink

 If the feature view to be materialized has keys, the MySQLSink is in upsert mode otherwise it is in append mode.